-Through community workshops and the creation of the Retail Diversity Working Group, the EVCC analyzed the current state of formula retail within the East Village.
-The 2015 Preserving Local, Independent Retail report from EVCC includes a set of proposals for limiting chain stores in the neighborhood through zoning reforms.
+The EVCC works to support independent small businesses in our neighborhood to help maintain the diverse, unique community that has long thrived here and is essential for our future.
+Through community input and our Formula Retail Working Group, we analyzed the current state of formula retail within the East Village.
+The EVCC’s 2015 Preserving Local, Independent Retail report includes a set of proposals for limiting chain stores in the neighborhood through zoning reforms.

 San Francisco is the largest urban area in the US to have strict formula retail business restrictions.
-The City’s zoning only allows formula retail in certain neighborhoods, requires neighborhood notifications before any chain retail is permitted, and can limit the size and type of formula retail allowed in a given area.
+San Francisco’s zoning only allows formula retail in certain neighborhoods; requires neighborhood notifications before any chain retail is permitted; and can limit the size and type of formula retail allowed in a given area.
 The San Francisco Department of Planning’s website details the restrictions and provides residents with a link where they can find out exact zoning for specific sites.

 Latest News on Our Rezoning Efforts

 - Small Business News!
 CB 3 Meeting WED 4/25 Join us to hear Cooper Square Committee’s information on the Commercial Lease Assistance Program and the City Council’s Planning for Retail Diversity Report CB 3 Economic Development Committee 6:30 pm WED 4/25 University Settlement Houston Street Center 473 Bowery Despite the changes we see every day, our neighborhood is still a very special place!
 Please help preserve what we have.
 The City Council’s report expresses support for initiatives for which ...
 Read More